jSwords91/FlowPilot/README.md

 * test
 * custom

-## **We are actively looking for contributions!**
+## **Contributions welcome!**

 ## Benefits of using FlowPilot
-**Modular code**: FlowPilot encourages you to write modular code by organizing your functions into separate files.
+- **Modular code**: FlowPilot encourages you to write modular code by organizing your functions into separate files.
 This makes it easier to test and maintain your code.

-**Easy organization**: FlowPilot automatically organizes your code into directories based on the tags you provide.
+- **Easy organization**: FlowPilot automatically organizes your code into directories based on the tags you provide.
 This saves you time and effort and makes it easy to find what you need.

-**Reduced complexity**: FlowPilot's tagging system simplifies the process of finding specific functions and understanding their purpose, making it easier to maintain and update a project over time.
+- **Reduced complexity**: FlowPilot's tagging system simplifies the process of finding specific functions and understanding their purpose, making it easier to maintain and update a project over time.

-**Pipelines**: Execute your code in the order it is intended.
+- **Pipelines**: Execute your code in the order it is intended.

-**Production-ready code**: By using FlowPilot, you can ensure that your code is production-ready by organizing it in a way that is easy to manage and maintain.
+- **Production-ready code**: By using FlowPilot, you can ensure that your code is production-ready by organizing it in a way that is easy to manage and maintain.

-**Easy function registration**: FlowPilot provides a convenient way to register functions and associate them with a category and comment.
+- **Easy function registration**: FlowPilot provides a convenient way to register functions and associate them with a category and comment.
 This can help ensure that all functions are properly documented and categorized.

-**Script compilation**: FlowPilot can automatically generate Python scripts for each category based on the registered functions.
+- **Script compilation**: FlowPilot can automatically generate Python scripts for each category based on the registered functions.
 This can save time and reduce errors when preparing scripts for deployment.

-**Custom categories**: FlowPilot allows for the creation of custom categories, so developers can easily extend the existing categories to suit their needs.
+- **Custom categories**: FlowPilot allows for the creation of custom categories, so developers can easily extend the existing categories to suit their needs.

-**Project-level overview**: FlowPilot provides a way to display all registered functions in the project, along with their associated categories and comments.
+- **Project-level overview**: FlowPilot provides a way to display all registered functions in the project, along with their associated categories and comments.
 This can help developers get a high-level overview of the project and quickly identify any gaps in documentation or categories.

 # Usage